rajat-03/Genius/README.md

 # Genius: A SaaS AI Platform

-Genious is a SaaS AI Platform built using Next.js 14, React, and Tailwind CSS.
+Genius is a SaaS AI Platform built using Next.js 14, React, and Tailwind CSS.
 It provides various AI-powered tools for generating images, videos, conversations, music, and code based on user prompts.

 ## Features